ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 opposition, can hinder their
 progress.***

-**[moving]
+**moving
 players**

-W][hen a player moves, they may move a number of squares equal to their Movement Allowance (MA).
+When a player moves, they may move a number of squares equal to their Movement Allowance (MA).
 A player may move in any direction: forwards, backwards, left, right and diagonally, into any adjacent, unoccupied square.

-Moving players are not obliged to use their full -?WmeKt lowance and W ™ve zero squares should they wish.
+Moving players are not obliged to use their full -?WmeKt lowance and W ve zero squares should they wish.
 Players cannot move through the walls of the dungeon or impassable features.